30 Yard Dash

 Sprint or speed tests can be performed over varying distances, depending on the factors being tested and the relevance to the sport.
 The 30 Yard Dash is part of the SPARQ rating system for baseball, and their protocol is listed here.
 Baseball also commonly uses the 60 yard dash in testing.

-- results: Two trials are allowed, and the best time is recorded to the nearest 2 decimal places.
+results: Two trials are allowed, and the best time is recorded to the nearest 2 decimal places.
 The timing starts from the first movement (if using a stopwatch) or when the timing system is triggered, and finishes when the chest crosses the finish line and/or the finishing timing gate is triggered.
+See some 30m sprint test results.

 - training for speed